 Supply chain & labor practices:

-RE/DONE’s upcycled clothes are mostly made in an ethical factory in Los Angeles, though some come from sustainability-minded manufacturing partners in Mexico and Turkey.
+RE/DONE’s upcycled clothes are made in an ethical factory in Los Angeles, and by sustainability-minded manufacturing partners in Mexico and Turkey.

 Carbon commitments & green practices: